 Having launched his career with Berlin Philharmonic and Semyon Bychkov in 1991, Alban Gerhardt has since gained recognition as one of the most versatile cellists, highly regarded for his performances from solo Bach through the classical and romantic canon, to collaborations with several contemporary composers.

-Gerhardt is a keen chamber musician; his regular performance partners include Steven Osborne and Cecile Licad.
-Most recently he has collaborated on a new artistic project Love in Fragments with violinist Gergana Gergova, choreographer Sommer Ulrickson, and sculptor Alexander Polzin.
-A poetic union of music, movement, sculpture and the spoken word, the project successfully premiered last season at 92nd Street Y in New York and will be repeated in Lyon in Spring 2020.
+Gerhardt is a keen chamber musician whose regular performance partners include Steven Osborne, with whom he will perform in North America this season.
+He has collaborated with violinist Gergana Gergova, choreographer Sommer Ulrickson, and sculptor Alexander Polzin on the artistic project “Love in Fragments”, a poetic union of music, movement, sculpture and the spoken word, which successfully premiered at 92NY in New York.

-Alban Gerhardt plays a Matteo Gofriller cello dating from 1710.click to download images
+Gerhardt plays a Matteo Gofriller cello dating from 1710.click to download images